-Today it’s better known as “The Great Garbage Patch,” an area the size of Queensland, Australia where there is approximately one million tonnes of plastic spread throughout the ocean.
+Today it’s better known as “The Great Garbage Patch,” an area the size of Queensland, Australia, where approximately 1 million tonnes of plastic is spread throughout the ocean.
 Drag a net in any area of this part of the ocean and you will pick up toxic, discarded plastic.

 On Midway Atoll, a remote cluster of islands more than 2000 miles from the nearest continent, the detritus of our mass consumption surfaces in an astonishing place: inside the stomachs of thousands of dead baby albatrosses.
 The nesting chicks are fed lethal quantities of plastic by their parents, who mistake the floating trash for food as they forage over the vast polluted Pacific Ocean.

 The desire to change these things will put the human race on the right path, and we are in the midst of it.
-Ultimately it is our choice as to whether or not we take the time to educate ourselves and begin doing things in a manner that protects our environment and home more than it feeds our materialistic needs.
+Ultimately, we must choose whether or not we will educate ourselves and begin doing things in a manner that protects our environment and home more than it feeds our materialistic needs.

 What can we do about this problem now?
-As much as possible, support eco-friendly products.
-Avoid being wasteful and purchasing products each time a new version comes out, simply to be up to date with the latest and greatest.
+As much as possible, we must support eco-friendly products.
+Avoid being wasteful and purchasing products each time a new version comes out, simply to be up-to-date with the latest and greatest.
 Create awareness about this issue and pass it on to your friends and family.
 Awareness has been key in changing many aspects of our world, and so often we deny its power.
 Knowledge is the first step.